Tony Shaver

 Tony Shaver (born January 28, 1954) is an American college basketball coach.
 From the 2003–04 through 2018–19 seasons, he was the head men's basketball coach at the College of William & Mary.
 He arrived at William & Mary after a 17-year tenure as the head coach at Hampden-Sydney College.
 He leaves as the winningest coach in William & Mary history and finished with an overall record of 226 wins and 268 losses.

 Shaver played college basketball under Dean Smith at North Carolina from 1972 until 1976, making the team as a walk-on and playing with such Tar Heel greats as Mitch Kupchak, Tom LaGarde, Phil Ford and Walter Davis on a team that twice went to the NCAA tournament.

 After graduating from UNC, Shaver accepted the head coach's job at Episcopal High School in Alexandria, Virginia.
 Shaver stayed at Episcopal for 10 years, ending his tenure as the Virginia State Private School Coach of the Year in 1986.

 Following the 1986 season, Shaver made the jump to the collegiate ranks as the head coach at Hampden-Sydney.
 Under his guidance, the Tigers grew into a national powerhouse program at the Division III level.
 In 17 seasons with the Tigers, Shaver won almost 75% of the games he coached.
 His Tigers won eight Old Dominion Athletic Conference (ODAC) championships and went on to great success in the NCAA Division III tournament, making 11 appearances in the tournament, with 7 trips to the Sweet Sixteen and 2 trips to the Final Four.
-The Tigers finished as the Division III National Runnerup in 1999, after suffering a double-overtime 1-point loss to the University of Wisconsin–Platteville in the national championship game.
+The Tigers finished as the Division III National Runner-up in 1999, after suffering a double-overtime 1-point loss to the University of Wisconsin–Platteville in the national championship game.
 Shaver was a three-time ODAC Coach of the Year: His tremendous success drew the attention of William & Mary, who hired him to coach the Tribe in 2003.